 As odd as it may sound, this passage was a huge encouragement to me.
 Paul wouldn’t have written these words to the Corinthians if they weren’t struggling with the same frustration and hurt feelings that I often struggle with.
 Jesus tells us in the book of John:

-“If the world hates you, remember that it hated me first.
-The world would love you as one of its own if you belonged to it, but you are no longer part of the world.
-I chose you to come out of the world, so it hates you.” – John 15:18-19 (NLT)
+“If the world hates you, you know that it has hated Me before it hated you.
+If you were of the world, the world would love its own; but because you are not of the world, but I chose you out of the world, because of this the world hates you.” – John 15:18-19

 We need to remember that without a true encounter with God, the gospel seems meaningless.
 Jesus tells us that the world hates us because they hate Him, and they hate Him because they don’t know the One who sent Him.
 (John 15:18-21) The world will never understand why the gospel means so much to us until they encounter God for themselves.